Chess Tactics in The Benko Gambit – IM Robert Ris

 Easy to Follow Plans

-This is what every attacking player dreams of…easy attack with zero counterplay for the opponent!
+This is what every attacking player dreams of…An easy attack with zero counterplay for the opponent!
 Instead, white is forced to just try to “hold onto his extra pawn” and hope for the best.

 The funny thing?
 Even without your ongoing attack — the pawn sac gives black FULL positional compensation anyway!